Quant-Club-UVIC/PAT-Analytics/README.md

 pipreqs --force ./
 ```
 Do this in main/ of course.
-If you have come up with a new model, add your whitepaper for it in documentation/
+If you have come up with a new model, add your whitepaper for it in documentation/, after review it will be added to the main .tex file
 # Contributors
 Add here later